 There are many problems in automating system level test execution.
 The surprising thing is that many people encounter the same problems, yet they are not aware of common solutions that have worked well for others – these are “patterns”.
 Seretta Gamba recognized the commonality of these test automation issues and their solutions and, together with Dorothy Graham, has organized them into Test Automation Patterns.
 Although unit test patterns are known elsewhere, our patterns address more general issues.

-This tutorial is structured to cover the general introduction to the wiki plus management-focused issues and patterns in the morning.
+This tutorial is structured to cover the general introduction to the wiki plus management-focused issues and patterns on the first morning.
 Issues such as HIGH ROI EXPECTATIONS or UNREALISTIC EXPECTATIONS are addressed by patterns such as CLEAR GOALS, MANAGEMENT SUPPORT and MAINTAINABLE TESTWARE.
 The 1st day session is for everyone, managers, developers, testers, test automators, DevOps etc.

 During the 2nd day, we will cover more technical issues and patterns.
 Issues such as BRITTLE SCRIPTS, INADEQUATE DOCUMENTATION and UNFOCUSED AUTOMATION are address by patterns such as TESTWARE ARCHITECHTURE, DOCUMENT THE TESTWARE, AUTOMATE WHAT’S NEEDED and KILL THE ZOMBIES.
 The 2nd day session is for test automators, testers, developers, DevOps etc.